 Now that we have an idea of the words to use when describing our jobs, we can now easily express and introduce ourselves better.
 Suppose you enjoyed this post and would love to get more content related to the Tagalog language.
 In that case, we highly recommend that you check out our previous posts, like the common Filipino last names, interesting details about the Filipino flag, and how to say no in Tagalog.

-Also, if you are interested in getting access to best-in-class language lessons in Tagalog, then now is the best time for you to consider downloading the Ling App by Simya Solutions.
-The Ling App is a unique language learning app guaranteed to help learners expand their knowledge in Tagalog (and 60+ foreign languages) and develop the confidence to start speaking with the locals.
+Also, if you are interested in getting access to best-in-class language lessons in Tagalog, then now is the best time for you to consider downloading the Ling app.
+The Ling app is a unique language learning app guaranteed to help learners expand their knowledge in Tagalog (and 60+ foreign languages) and develop the confidence to start speaking with the locals.
 So download the Ling App to discover a gamified way to mastering Tagalog now!